AyushYadav1155/Microservices-in-Go/ReadMe.md

 - **Frontend**: Simple gohtml interface with buttons to test each service
 - **Backend**: RESTful API communication between services
 - **Deployment**: Docker containerization for all services

+## Service Details

+### Broker Service
+- Acts as the central entry point for all requests
+- Determines which service to forward requests to based on payload data
+- Exposed on host machine at port 8086

+### Authentication Service
+- Authenticates users based on user ID and password
+- Uses Postgres (postgres:14.2) as database
+- Securely handles credential verification

+### Logger Service
+- Responsible for logging various communications within the microservices architecture
+- Uses MongoDB (mongo:4.2.16-bionic) as database
+- Provides centralized logging functionality

+### Mail Service
+- Sends emails to specified email addresses
+- Utilizes Mailhog for email testing and development
+- Mailhog interface is accessible at port 8025 on the host machine

 ## Service Interactions